Avaiga/taipy-doc/docs/knowledge_base/tips/the_on_change_callback/index.md

 <|{celsius_to_kelvin(fahrenheit_to_celsius(fahrenheit))}|number|active=False|>
 """)

-Gui(page=md).run(dark_mode=False)
+Gui(page=md).run()
 ```

-Without using any callbacks, we instead simply interpolate the expression to be evaluated
+Without using any callbacks, we instead simply interpolate the expression to be evaluated into
-into the curly braces for both the celsius and kelvin controls — much like an f-string!
-Since
+the curly braces for both the celsius and kelvin controls — much like an f-string!
+Since the
-the fahrenheit state variable is present in the expression, Taipy knows that the expression should be reevaluated whenever fahrenheit is modified.
+fahrenheit state variable is present in the expression, Taipy knows that the expression should
+be reevaluated whenever fahrenheit is modified.

 A drawback of this approach however is that the function fahrenheit_to_celsius is executed twice.
 For a function as simple as this one, this drawback is insignificant.
-However, if this was a heavy and uncacheable function, we would certainly want to avoid executing it unnecessarily.
+However, if this was a
+heavy and uncacheable function, we would certainly want to avoid executing it unnecessarily.